 With digital printing, brands like Eat Me Guilt Free can order one short print run with various unique designs, without any plates or set-up fees.
 And since the technology specializes in short runs, brands aren’t forced to order tens of thousands of the same SKU.
 The flexibility with digital printing also allows brands to make changes to existing packaging, be it a new design or updated nutrition information.

-But perhaps the most important result of utilizing digital printing technology is that it allows Besu to better respond to her customers, and create new flavours to keep the brand relevant.
+But perhaps the most important result of utilizing digital printing technology is that it allows Besu to better respond to her customers, and create new flavors to keep the brand relevant.

 “Digital printing feels really nonrestrictive.
 With plates I felt like I couldn’t make a change, but digital allows us to.
 We are always trying to be edgy, and respond to our consumers, and what they ask for.
 We take consumer feedback to heart.
 Whenever we get suggestions, we try to incorporate it, and now we can make changes to our packaging,” says Besu.